 Tasks like laundering, vacuuming, mopping, and bathroom cleaning require work and resources that could cut into your profits.
 However, this depends on whether you do the work yourself or hire a professional service.

 Renting your property?
 Get a free rent estimate

-With long-term rentals, you can decide to self-manage your rental home or hire a rental service.
+With long-term rentals, you can decide to self-manage your rental home or hire a property manager in Santa Cruz.
 The time spent on flipping and preparing a property would be significantly less.

 For example, if you decide to list your property on Airbnb, you can possibly receive 2 or 3 bookings a week.

 You will need to spend additional time and money cleaning and preparing the home for new guests often.

 If you decide to rent out your home as a long-term rental, you would only need to clean and prepare the property once or twice a week, with the occasional maintenance call every month or so.